Trade directory · Decatur metro · Alabama

 Insurance Minimums

-Alabama requires $50,000 general liability minimum for electrical contractors.
-Workers compensation required if employing others.
-Bond requirements vary by municipality.
+Alabama requires minimum $300,000 general liability insurance for electrical contractors.
+Workers compensation mandatory if employing others.
+Bonding requirement of $50,000 for contractor license.

 § C · Path to license